sage-code82/react-to-do-list/README.md

 ### Takeaways

 All the info I needed was in there!
 However it was all abit jumbled up with the details about API's I had learned this week.
-(I set all the components as .js files for example)
+(I set all the components as .js files for example) Would this of been easier to do in vanilla JavaScript?
+Probably.

 I also fell foul a couple of times of the classic steve case error, where I nothing was working and I could not see why.
 A capital D was throwing my code out of sync entirely!
 Thanks to GJ from the Tech Educators cohort for finding that gem for me!
 It is a common thing that keeps coming up with my code but thankfully this does mean that my logic is A o K!